simonw/datasette/docs/plugins.rst

             })
             return suggested_facets

-        async def facet_results(self, sql, params):
+        async def facet_results(self):
-            # This should execute the facet operation and return results
+            # This should execute the facet operation and return results, again
+            # using self.sql and self.params as the starting point
             facet_results = {}
             facets_timed_out = []
             # Do some calculations here...